Tap - Definitions

 - for through holes

-Due to the spiral point the chips are getting removed tightly rolled in cutting direction and prevents chip-packing.
-Coolant-lubricant can flow freely.
+Thanks to the peel cut, the chips are removed tightly rolled in the cutting direction and chip jams are prevented.
+Coolant can flow in without any problems.

 Form C, D